mrbalraj007/Learn-Lambda/Lambda_List/18.AWS_Certificate_Manager(ACM)/Working_with_Existing_Bucket_in_HTML_Format/README.md

 - Lists all ACM certificates in your account
 - Reports certificate details including expiration dates
 - Calculates days remaining until expiration
+- Creates reports in both CSV and HTML formats
+- HTML report includes:
+  - Color-coded expiration status
+  - Summary statistics
+  - Attractive, easy-to-read table layout
-- Creates timestamped CSV reports
+- Creates timestamped report files
-- Sends email notifications with CSV attached
+- Sends email notifications with both reports attached
 - Runs weekly (every Monday at midnight)
 - Uses your existing S3 bucket

 ## Customization

 - To change the schedule, modify the `ScheduleExpression` in the CloudFormation template
+- To adjust the "expiring soon" threshold (currently 30 days), modify the Lambda function
 - For email configuration, the solution attempts to use Amazon SES for sending emails with attachments
 - If SES is not available in your region or fails, it falls back to SNS notification